vstrien/MCW-Migrate-EDW-to-Azure-SQL-Data-Warehouse/Hands-on lab/HOL step-by-step - Migrate EDW to Azure SQL Data Warehouse.md

 12. From your **SQLCohoDW** virtual machine, open the **C:\\LabFiles\\LoadData.sql** file in SQL Server Management Studio.

 13. The commands in this file insert data extracted directly from the data files stored in Azure Storage via the external tables we defined in the previous steps.
-Click **execute** to begin the data load.
+Select **execute** to begin the data load.

      ![Screenshot of the Execute button.](images/Hands-onlabstep-by-step-MigrateEDWtoAzureSQLDataWarehouseimages/media/image55.png "Execute")